 Greece has ratified the Collision Convention 1910 and the 1989 Salvage Convention.
-Issues relating to wreck removal are governed by Greek law, the Greek State not having yet ratified the Nairobi International Convention on the Removal of Wrecks 2007 (Nairobi WRC 2007).
+Issues relating to wreck removal are governed by Greek law, as Greece has not yet ratified the Nairobi International Convention on the Removal of Wrecks 2007 (Nairobi WRC 2007).
 The owner of a wreck that endangers other vessels (in ports, canals or channels) is obliged to remove the wreck at its own expense, otherwise the authorities are entitled to remove it at the owner's expense.
 There is no specific regulation on the recycling of shipwrecks.